-Karadaiyan nombu is an ascetic ritual performed by women at the dawn of Tamil Calendar month Panguni (ie. middle of March) every year to seek the blessings of the Goddess (amman).
-Women observe fasting through the whole day and offer prayers after tying a turmeric thread.
-They chant verses wishing her husband’s longevity & unmarried girls wish to get married to a righteous groom.
+Women perform an ascetic Karadaiyan nombu at the dawn of Tamil Calendar month Panguni (ie. middle of March) every year to seek the blessings of the Goddess (amman).
+They observe fasting the whole day and offer prayers after tying a turmeric thread.
+Married women chant verses wishing their husband’s longevity & unmarried girls wish to get married to a righteous groom.
 They also seek the blessings of elderly women in the family by touching their feet.

-Finally they end the fasting in the evening by taking karadaiyan nombu adai (vella adai & uppu adai) smeared with vennai (butter).
-It signifies that the couple is inseparable like adai & vennai.
-It is also customary that women feed these sacred adai to the cows & calves in the neighbourhood before partaking them.
+Finally, they end the fasting in the evening by taking karadaiyan nombu adai (vella adai & uppu adai) smeared with vennai (butter).
+Apparently, it signifies that the couple is inseparable like adai & vennai.
+It is also customary that women feed this sacred adai to the cows & calves in the neighbourhood before partaking them.

 Karadaiyan Nombu Adai Recipe:

-Now let’s prepare both the vella adai & uppu adai specially for this Karadaiyan Nonbu, you can refer the images below that are self-explanatory for their recipes.
+Now let’s prepare both the vella adai & uppu adai specially for this Karadaiyan Nonbu.
+You can refer to the images below that are self-explanatory for their recipes.

 Vella adai (sweet adai) recipe: